ronconi-sec/RedTeam-Portfolio/HTB-Writeups/Very-Easy/dancing.md

 ---

 ## 💭 Notes
-This machine reinforces enumeration techniques for SMB and common misconfigurations like open shares or guest access.
+This machine reinforces enumeration techniques for SMB and common misconfigurations like open shares or guest access